-Hebden Bridge has bags of character.
-With its striking setting, unusual architecture and free-thinking inhabitants, it’s a great place to live and an extremely enjoyable place to visit.
-Built of sandy-coloured millstone grit, the tall narrow terraced houses cling to the winding contours of the steep-sided valley, giving the town a distinctive organic quality.
-It’s as if the town has been carved out of the landscape, which in some respects it has.
+With its striking setting, distinctive architecture and vibrant local community, Hebden Bridge is an unforgettable place to visit.
+Built of sandy-coloured millstone grit, the tall narrow terraced houses cling to the winding contours of the steep-sided valley, as if the town has been carved out of the rocky landscape.

-To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish and Greek to Thai and vegetarian.
-Needless to say, there are also plenty of good pubs and bars serving excellent local ales and craft beers.
+To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish, Italian and Greek to Thai, Tibetan and Japanese.
+Needless to say, there are also plenty of friendly pubs and bars serving excellent local ales and craft beers.

 1. Hebden Bridge used to be known as Fustianopolis because many of its textile mills specialised in fustian – the generic name for corduroy and moleskin.
 Hebden Bridge has also been described as Trouser Town because it became an important centre for garment-making, especially working mens’ trousers made from fustian cloth.